Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Prospective experiments and future experimental facilities

-Several key areas highlight the uniqueness of the scientific program with a CEBAF energy upgrade, among which are the precise measurements of the photo- and electroproduction cross-sections of $J/\psi$ and higher-mass charmonium states ($\chi_c$ and $\psi(2S)$) near threshold, which can be carried out in Hall D with the GlueX detector \cite{GlueX:2020idb} and in Hall A with the proposed SoLID detector~\cite{Chen:2014psa}.
+One of the flagship opportunities enabled by the upgrade is the study of the gluonic structure of the nucleon through near-threshold photo- and electroproduction production of $J/\psi$ and higher-mass charmonium states ($\chi_c$ and $\psi(2S)$). {Recent experimental results from JLab show the feasibility of these studies \cite{Duran:2022xag},\cite{GlueX:2019mkq},\cite{CLAS:2026lls} and more precise measurements at 11 GeV are planned in Hall B, Hall C, Hall D, and with the SoLID detector in Hall A ~\cite{Chen:2014psa}}.
 These measurements provide crucial insights into the proton's gluonic structure through the study of the gluon GFFs.
-GFFs provide a description of how the proton's energy, momentum, pressure, and shear forces are distributed within it, and how gluons contribute to the proton's fundamental properties, such as its mass and spin.
 A recent study \cite{Pentchev:2025qyn} shows that the gluon GFFs extracted from the available $J/\psi$ data using two diametric approaches yield compatible results, and these data are also on the same scale as lattice calculations.
 Therefore, more comprehensive experimental and theoretical studies are needed to better understand the reaction mechanism.
 Furthermore, with an energy upgrade, an order of magnitude increase in the polarization figure-of-merit in GlueX will allow for measurements of polarization observables essential for disentangling reaction mechanisms.
-In conclusion, the CEBAF energy upgrade introduces three new dimensions to these studies: a) threshold production of higher-mass charmonium states with different quantum numbers, including $\psi(2S)$ (via SoLID, GlueX) and $\chi_c$ (via GlueX); b) threshold charmonium electroproduction at high $Q^2$ (via SoLID); c) polarization measurements with a high Figure-of-Merit (via GlueX).

-The 22~GeV upgrade will significantly expand the kinematic reach of experiments, particularly in momentum transfer $Q^2$.
-This higher energy will allow for a deeper and more precise investigation into the internal structure of nucleons and will provide a new complementary window between the 12~GeV program and the future Electron-Ion Collider (EIC), as shown in Fig.~\ref{fig:phase-space}.
-This overlap and bridging capability are essential for a comprehensive interpretation of the EIC data and, more generally, for a complete understanding of QCD across different energy scales.